mynkv/Samsung-PD-/README.md

 <summary>Day 5 - Advanced Scripting Techniques and Quality of Results (QoR) Generation</summary>

-**Advanced Scripting Techniques**:
+**Advanced Scripting Techniques**:<br>

-* The task of day5 is to automate the running synthesis in yosys and writing the files needed for the OpenTimer tool, like .conf,.spef, and timing Create an OpenTimer script, launch an OpenTimer STA, and gather the information needed to create a QoR.
+* The task of day5 is to automate the running synthesis in yosys and writing the files needed for the OpenTimer tool, like .conf,.spef, and timing Create an OpenTimer script, launch an OpenTimer STA, and gather the information needed to create a QoR.<br>
-* Finally, print the data in a tool-standard QoR output format using the results file that was created during the OpenTimer STA run.
+* Finally, print the data in a tool-standard QoR output format using the results file that was created during the OpenTimer STA run.<br>

-Yosys synthesis
+**Yosys synthesis**:<br>
-* In below code .ys file is created and it is used further by yosys tool for synthesis
+* In below code .ys file is created and it is used further by yosys tool for synthesis.<br>
-* Code: synui.tcl
+* Code: synui.tcl<br>

 ```ruby
 # Main Synthesis Script for yosys